django-community-amateur-radio/w2d-announcement/README.md

 #### How can I find an activator?

-PSKreporter is a good start as FT8/FT4 is definitely planned, but regular spotting networks could be helpful for any voice or morse code operating.
+[PSKreporter](https://pskreporter.info/pskmap?callsign=W2D&search=Find) is a good start as FT8/FT4 is definitely planned, but [Reverse Beacon Network](https://www.reversebeacon.net/main.php?rows=100&max_age=10,hours&spotted_call=W2D&hide=distance_km) regular spotting networks could be helpful for any voice or morse code operating (for instance, the Django Powered [DXHeat](https://dxheat.com/db/W2D/))

 #### Will there be a certificate?